Sultan1993/Kotlin-StyleGuide/README.md

 ### Brace Style

-Only trailing closing-braces are awarded their own line.
+Only trailing closing-braces should be place on their own line.
 All others appear the same line as preceding code:

 ```kotlin
 class MyClass {